ZenFone Max Pro M1, ZenFone 5Z to Receive Discounts on Flipkart

-ZenFone Max Pro M1, ZenFone 5Z, and the ZenFone Lite L1 are set to receive discounts during the Asus Days sale on Flipkart, the company announced on Tuesday.
-The sale that will be held on the online marketplace from January 9 to January 11 will also bring no-cost EMI options on the newly launched ZenFone Max Pro M2 and ZenFone Max M2 for the period of three and six months.
+Asus Days Sale on Flipkart will see discounts on the ZenFone Max Pro M1, ZenFone 5Z, and the ZenFone Lite L1.
+The Asus Days Sale that will be held on Flipkart from January 9 to January 11 will also bring no-cost EMI options on the newly launched ZenFone Max Pro M2 and ZenFone Max M2 for the period of three and six months.
 Flipkart will also bring its Complete Mobile Protection Plan along with theft protection for both new models at Rs.
 99. There will also be no-cost EMI options and the Compete Mobile Protection plan at Rs.
 99 for the ZenFone Max M1.

 The all Asus ZenFone Max Pro M1 variants during the Asus Days sale on Flipkart will also receive no-cost EMI options and the Complete Mobile Protection Plan worth Rs.
 799 at Rs.
 99.